litterat/litterat/litterat-bind/README.md

 Point p2 = arrayMap.toObject(Point.class, values);
 ```

-The PepArrayMapper and PepMapMapper are both examples of how the library can be used.
-The PepArrayMapper is implemented using MethodHandles to demonstrate how the library might be used to generate highly efficient serialization code.
-The PepMapMapper provides a procedural example to show a more simple use of the library.
+The ArrayMapper and MapMapper are both examples of how the library can be used.
+The ArrayMapper is implemented using MethodHandles to demonstrate how the library might be used to generate highly efficient serialization code.
+The MapMapper provides a procedural example to show a more simple use of the library.

 ## Maven dependencies

-Library is available from the [Maven repository](https://mvnrepository.com/artifact/io.litterat/litterat-pep) using dependency:
+Library is available from the [Maven repository](https://mvnrepository.com/artifact/io.litterat/litterat-bind) using dependency:

 ```
 <dependency>
   <groupId>io.litterat</groupId>
-  <artifactId>litterat-pep</artifactId>
+  <artifactId>litterat-bind</artifactId>
   <version>0.5.0</version>
 </dependency>
 ```